Shandong Taishan F.C.

-The club's predecessor was called Shandong Provincial team who were founded on April 10, 1956 while the current professional football team was established on December 2, 1993.
-They were one of the founding members of the first fully professional top-tier league in China.
-Since then they have gone on to win their first league title in the 1999 league season.
-They have continued to win domestic silverware with the 2006, 2008, 2010, 2021 league titles, making them one of the most successful Chinese football teams.
+The club's predecessor was called Shandong Provincial team which was founded on 10 April 1956, while the current professional football team was established on 2 December 1993.
+They were one of the founding members of the first fully professional top-tier football league in China.
+Since then, they have gone on to win their first league title in the 1999 league season.
+They have continued to win domestic silverware with the 2006, 2008, 2010 and 2021 league titles, making them one of the most successful football clubs in China.

-According to Forbes, Shandong are the 5th most valuable football team in China, with a team value of $126 million, and an estimated revenue of $24 million in 2015.
-In 2015, Beijing Guoan, Guangzhou Evergrande and Shandong Luneng Taishan were the only Chinese sports clubs with at least 5 million followers on Weibo.
+According to Forbes, Shandong is the 5th most valuable football team in China, with a team value of $126 million, and an estimated revenue of $24 million in 2015.
+In that year, Beijing Guoan, Guangzhou Evergrande and Shandong Luneng Taishan were the only Chinese sports clubs with at least 5 million followers on Weibo.